Module: wibox.widget.graph

 -

-Set the maximum value the graph should handle.
+The maximum value the graph should handle.

-wibox.widget { max_value = 30, widget = wibox.widget.graph, } wibox.widget { max_value = 10, widget = wibox.widget.graph, } If "scale" is also set, the graph never scales up below this value, but it automatically scales down to make all data fit.
+wibox.widget { max_value = 30, widget = wibox.widget.graph, } wibox.widget { max_value = 10, widget = wibox.widget.graph, }

 Click to display more Emit signals: